eternagame/HTML-Chat/README.md

 ```

 ## Contributing
 Feel free to fork this repository, make some changes, and create a pull request.
 Your changes will then be revewed, merged, and deployed once accepted.
 It is encouraged to use a channel other than #global (the default) for testing purposes if it could be disruptive.
+We also recommend joining our [Discord](https://discord.gg/KYeTwux) to chat with other developers.